-While wire fences may seem very rough and give a home a rigid look, you can improve that by adding a living fence.
-This can be done in two ways. one, by planting a line of trees or shrubs in front or behind the wire fence.
+While wire fences may be sturdy, they can be ugly and you may want to hide them.
+This can be done in two ways.
+One, by planting a line of trees or shrubs in front or behind the wire fence.
 Some people make the mistake of thinking that a privacy fence should go at the edge of the property, but you could pull in the fence around the exact area where you want privacy

-Another way to plant a living fence with wire fencing is by planting vines on the wire fence so they have support and can grow to cover the wire.
-Any way you decide to go with, you get to improve your fence and add a pop of greenery to your home.
+Another way to plant a living fence with wire fencing is by planting vines on it so they have support and can grow to cover the wire.
+Any way you choose, you get to improve your fence and add a pop of greenery to your home.
 While natural fences may seem the best, if you have little kids or pets that require a secure boundary, this may be a good option for you to consider.

 VI.
 Regular fence with living wall